Tremmors/grepsql/README.md

 ```

-To look through the logs
+To look through the logs you do this:
 ```
 ./grepsql.py SELECT /[0-9.]*/ AS IP, /\\[.*?\\]/ AS Date, /\".*\"/ AS Resource , /\\d\\d\\d/ AS Response FROM access_log WHERE response = 404
 ```

 this will process th file 'access_log', parse each line into IP, Date, Resource, and Response values.
-It will then filter out all rows where Response is equal to "404".
+It will then filter out all rows where Response is not equal to "404".

 The output looks like this:
 ```